-- K-6 Classroom Curriculum for School Bus Safety provides lessons for different times of the year, covering all school bus safety topics (320 pages). - Safety video, "Safe Crossing: An EGG-cellent Idea" is a 10-minute video for younger elementary students, which focuses on safe crossing and riding behaviors. - "How to Cross Safely" poster is available in 17-inch x 22-inch size for posting in classrooms and 8-inch x 10.5-inch size for posting in the bus.
+- K-6 Classroom Curriculum for School Bus Safety provides lessons for different times of the year, covering all school bus safety topics. - Classic Safety video, "Safe Crossing: An EGG-cellent Idea" is a 10-minute video for younger elementary students, which focuses on safe crossing and riding behaviors. - "How to Cross Safely" poster is available in 17-inch x 22-inch size for posting in classrooms and 8-inch x 10.5-inch size for posting in the bus.
 The bus posters are a vinyl crack-and-peel material to stand up to the harsh environment inside a school bus.
-The safety message of this poster is described fully on the next pages. - School Bus Safety Activity Book is a 16-page coloring and activity book that uses illustrations from the K-6 Curriculum to stress the important topics of crossing, evacuation, danger zones, and riding safety. - School Bus Safety Stickers are a page of nine stickers with illustrations from the Activity Book that students can put on their lunch boxes or backpacks to help them remember safety guidelines.
+The safety message of this poster is described fully on the next pages.

+- School Bus Safety Activity and Coloring Books in English and Spanish is a 16-page coloring and activity book that uses illustrations from the K-6 Curriculum to stress the important topics of crossing, evacuation, danger zones, and riding safety. - School Bus Safet Crosswords and Word Search Digital Download booklets reinforce school bus safety with students, including evacuations, bullying and many other safety principles.